SeaSkyThe/MyFirstPortfolio/README.md

-# This repository represents my first portfolio website ever.
+# This the repo for my Portfolio.

-## This was built with React.JS and Tailwind.
+### Built using React JS and Tailwind CSS.

+This is the first version of my Portfolio.